TULEV:

 of tradition, tonality, accessibility or form — in composing Rejoice, Rejoice,

-Rejoice! for Queen Elizabeth II, in honor of her visit to Estonia in
+Rejoice! for Queen Elizabeth II, in honor of her visit to

 2006.
 It is both worshipful and uncompromising, with plenty of dense cluster